FleischerResearchLab/biosses_d2v/README.md

 2. Data structures to store training corpus.
 3. Text preprocessing.
   > Lemmatization engine (currenty using scispacy); stopword choices; regex patterns to remove unwanted features (could try r"(\s+\(*(([À-ÿA-Za-z\s\-.,;&])+\s\(*(\d{4}[a-z]*)+\)*)+)|(\s+\[[\d\s+,;&\[\]]+\])" for getting rid of majority of in-text citations), etc.
 4. Should a `TaggedDocument` be another unit of text but an entire paper like now?
 Maybe try a single paragraph?
+Or sentence?
 5. Other metrics to benchmark by.
 6. Other corpora to train Doc2Vec on.
 7. Other Doc2Vec implementations.